Ezra 1

 - Philippians 2:13For it is God which worketh in you both to will and to do of his good pleasure.The willingness of those who rose up - the desire itself worked in them by God, as in every willing heart.

-- John 6:44No man can come to me, except the Father which hath sent me draw him.The same awakening - the spirit roused and drawn toward God, not by force but by grace stirring a willing one.
+- John 6:44No man can come to me, except the Father which hath sent me draw him.The same awakening - the spirit roused and drawn toward God by grace, awakening a willing one.

 - Haggai 1:14And the LORD stirred up the spirit of Zerubbabel… and the spirit of all the remnant of the people; and they came and did work.The same verb again, later in the rebuilding - God stirring the remnant's spirit to take up the work of His house.